crew102/reprexpy/README.md

 ## `SessionInfo()`

-You may have noticed in the previous two examples that a section called "Session info" is added to the end of your reprex by default.
+You may have noticed in the previous two examples that a section called "Session info" is added to the end of your reprex by default (note, this is no longer the case in version 0.1.2 and above).
 This section uses the `SessionInfo()` function to include details about the IPython kernel that was used to run your reprex, as well as what the version numbers are of any relevant third-party packages.
 Note that you can call `SessionInfo()` outside of reprexes, so long as you're using an IPython kernel (e.g., when inside an IPython terminal or Jupyter notebook):

 ```python
 import pandas